ucsb-cs184-f24/team09-Shopping/team/lawrence_wang/HW04/README.md

-The code that I focused on evaluating is shown in the 4 pictures here.
+The code that I focused on evaluating is shown in the 4 pictures of this HW04 folder
-The test results I got are found in the respective folders for each of the code portions I was assigned to:
+The test results I got are found using **Live Testing** in the respective folders for each of the code portions I was assigned to:

 **Create Account**
 **Log In**